Edmonton Sewer Line Installation Service

 What Are The Common Types Of Materials Used For Sewer Line Replacement?

 This depends on age, location, and personal preference and typically comes in three materials: clay, cast iron, and PVC plastic.
 Mostly, clay and cast iron are being phased out, with PVC being the most commonplace.
 What Is The Proper Slope For The Main Drain?

 The standard requirement is two feet per every drop of 100 feet of run.
 To get the right percentage, you have to subtract the ending from the starting elevation.
 This will equal out to the drop in elevation.
 Now, divide the total drop by the entire length of your pipe to determine the ratio for your line.

 In some retrofit installations, there is not enough elevation between the sewer leaving the house and where it leaves the property to obtain proper grade.
-In such circumstances the options aren’t great, but there are options that are available depending on the circumstances.
+In such circumstances, the options for repair and replacement aren’t great, but there are options that are available depending on the circumstances.